 DMCA Infringement Notification

 If you believe any material assessable on or from the Company Website infringes your copyrights, you may request removal of those materials (or access to them) from the Company’s Website by submitting written notification to the Company’s Designated Agent as set forth below.
-Your notice to the Company’s Designated Agent must be in writing and must contain the
+Your notice to the Company’s Designated Agent must be in writing and must contain the following information:

 - The URL to the concerned material infringing your copyright (URL of a website or URL to a post, with title, date, name of the emitter).

 - Identification of the copyrighted work claimed to have been infringed, or, if multiple copyrighted works at a single online site are covered by a single notification, a representative list of such works at that site;

 - Identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit the Company to locate the material;

 - Information reasonably sufficient to permit the Company to contact the complaining party, such as an address, telephone number, and, if available, an email address at which the complaining party may be contacted;

 - The following statement: "I have a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law";